jgregmac/hyperv-fix-for-devs/README.md

-# Hyper-V and WSL2 Network Fix for Linux Developers
+# WSL2 Network Fix for Linux Developers

 Normally, Hyper-V/WSL uses a collision-avoidance algorithm when assigning private network ranges to the virtual networks that it creates for use by these services.